-The first rule of low attack raids was to get out guickly.
+The first rule of low attack raids was to get out quickly.
 But orbiting the prison, Pickard needed the smoke to clear so he knew whether to call in the third wave to demolish the prison.
 When it did he would have seen, as the film unit did, scores of prisoners fleeing from the prison.
 It must have been a relieved man that ordered the third wave home with the code words "red daddy, red daddy".
 These were the last words heard from Pickard.

-Ian Ritchie was hit by ground fire seconds after the attack, and ploughed into the ground at 200 miles per hour.
-He miraculously survived.
-Courtesy of the Imperial War Museum although his observer Sampson did not.
-Eve witness report Pickard flying low over the wreckage, presumably checking for survivors.
+lan Ritchie was hit by ground fire seconds after the attack, and ploughed into the ground at 200 miles per hour.
+He miraculously survived, although his observer Sampson did not.
+Eye witness report Pickard flying low over the wreckage, presumably checking for survivors.